The Rundown

 Boston Terriers can be prone to food allergies and intolerances, and while this most often affects their stomach and their digestion, it can also have an effect on the hydration of their skin and the softness of their fur.

 Boston Terrier’s tummies are notoriously fussy about grains.
-Although there are bad grains (wheat, corn, soy) and good grains (barley, oatmeal, rice, millet), we’ve chosen to review mostly grain-free foods on this list, unless otherwise specified.
+Although there are bad grains (wheat, corn, soy) and good grains (barley, oatmeal, rice, millet), choosing a grain-free diet is a much safer option.
+But if it can’t be helped, be sure to pick one that has healthy grains in them.

 Questions & Answers

-What should I look for in the best dog food for Boston Terriers?
+What should I look for in the best dog food for a small breed like Boston Terriers?

 You should look for real meat or meat meal as ingredient number one, healthy carbs such as veggies and fruits, identifiable and natural sources of fat, vitamins and minerals, and chelated minerals (these help with digestibility).